top of page

 Sony NT-1 first introduced in 1992

-The NT-1 looks and operates pretty much like any Micro-cassette recorder.
-It has the usual play, pause, fast forward, rewind, stop, record, volume control as well as a few function buttons for setting the clock and recording mode.
-However, the NT-1 does not has built-in microphone nor it has Line-In.
-There's a Mic-In right next to the headphone jack where you can plug in an external microphone for recording.
-The Line-In and Line-Out can be achieved using the provided NTU-2 adapter.
+The NT-1 closely resembles a standard micro-cassette recorder in both appearance and functionality.
+It features the typical controls: play, pause, fast forward, rewind, stop, record, and volume, along with several function buttons for setting the clock and selecting the recording mode.
+However, the NT-1 lacks a built-in microphone and a Line-In option.
+Instead, it includes a Mic-In port located next to the headphone jack, allowing the connection of an external microphone for recording purposes.
+The Line-In and Line-Out capabilities can be accessed using the included NTU-2 adapter.

 NTU-2 adapter